 Since the completion of the Human Genome Project in 2003, precision medicine software started to leak into the real world, gaining approval from more and more organizations.
 According to a survey conducted by HIMSS Analytics in 2017, 84% of providers embrace precision medicine considering it relevant to patients’ health and wellbeing.
 Moreover, 56% of respondents plan to support precision medicine initiatives with in-house and third-party resources in the next 2 years.

 The ability to sequence the human genome for creating targeted therapies and predicting patient health outcomes will increase the survival rate and improve life quality in patients with chronic conditions, but we have a long road to travel.
-From EHRs to big data analysis to clinical decision support and interoperability, healthcare organizations need to build a solid technological infrastructure first.
+From EHRs to big data analysis to clinical decision support and interoperability, healthcare organizations need to build a solid technological infrastructure based on custom medical software first.

 NIH defines precision medicine as “an emerging approach for disease treatment and prevention that takes into account individual variability in genes, environment, and lifestyle for each person.”

 In other words, personalized healthcare can exist if providers are able to measure everything that affects a patient’s health:

 All this information can give researchers and clinicians an understanding of therapies and interventions most beneficial for a patient.
 On top of that, precision medicine allows caregivers to streamline diagnosing and risk assessments for particular patients, based on their health profile and genetic background.

 For instance, there are cystic fibrosis treatments that only work for patients who developed the condition due to certain gene mutations.
 Other people have gene variants that increase chances to suffer from rare side effects under particular treatment.
 By identifying the gene variants prior to administering therapy, providers can assure patient safety and treatment efficiency.